rom-rb/rom-rb.org/source/4.0/learn/introduction/index.html.md

    structures (the
    [DataMapper](https://en.wikipedia.org/wiki/Data_mapper_pattern) pattern)

-Both strategies tend to start out fine, but can quickly become cumbersome as a small application transitions into a medium-to-large application.
+Both strategies tend to start out fine, but quickly become cumbersome as an application transitions to a medium-to-large application.

 ActiveRecord style mapping limits your application's modeling to what's convenient for the database.
-Your entities tend to map one-to-one with the tables in the database, and therein lies the problem with the strategy.
+Your entities tend to map one-to-one with the tables, and therein lies the problem with the strategy.
 Many times, an entity is broken up and stored in multiple tables; following the rules of data normalization.
-The ActiveRecord pattern then, by its very nature, causes the application domain to infect itself with intimate knowledge about rehydrating entities which sets off a chain of events that ultimately lead to much unnecessary pain, especially when we all know applications inevitably change.
+The ActiveRecord pattern then causes the application domain to infect itself with intimate knowledge about the entities persistence structure which sets off a chain of events that ultimately lead to much unnecessary pain.

-The DataMapper pattern, while one step better than ActiveRecord style mapping, still retains the complexity and ambiguity of managing mutable objects.
+The DataMapper pattern, while one step better than ActiveRecord style mapping, still has its focus trained onto creating and managing objects.
+This pattern tries to abstract the underlying datastore away which inevitably leads to performance issues, which either results in bypassing the ORM entirely or to implementing global tracking state such as identity maps which intern creates subtle bugs and forces all sorts of nastiness such as dirty tracking.

-Of course, the problems discussed above can be mitigated by custom translation layers or custom abstractions but at that point you're just creating a custom ORM over your old ORM.
-Simply put, mapping relations to objects and vice versa is a hard, unsolved problem.
+Of course, the problems discussed above can often be mitigated by veteran developers but more often than not, development is slowed due to bug hunting and increased complexity.

-## Why We are Different
+## Why use ROM

+ROM provides an alternative way of handling persistence and related concerns.
-ROM focuses on *simplicity* by providing enough *abstractions* to help you efficiently turn your raw data into meaningful information.
+It focuses on *simplicity* by providing enough *abstractions* to help you efficiently turn your raw data into meaningful information.

-Unlike most ORMs where you configure how the object should look and the ORM goes off and tries to pull it all together, ROM takes a difference approach.
-With ROM you use `Relations` which map one-to-one with datasets (eg: tables).
-Then using the relations you can on-the-fly query the dataset

-These
-relations provide apis to describe what the incoming data types should be as well as any relationships to other data that may be present.
+While most ORM focus on objects and state tracking, ROM focuses on data and transformations.
+Users of ROM implement `Relations` which map one-to-one with datasets (eg: tables).
+Then using the relations you can associate them with other relations and query the dataset using the direct features offered by the datastore.
+Once raw data has been loaded it gets coerced into configured datatypes and from there can mapped into whatever format is needed by the application domain including custom type objects, helpful ROM Structs or plain old ruby hashes.

+The important concept above is during the entire process there is no dirty tracking, no identity management, no mutable state or anything else.
+Just *pure* data being loaded and mapped as result of a **direct** request made from the application domain.
+Data can be properly persisted taking advantage of the features provided by the datastore and our application domain can receive that data in any form it needs.
+Furthermore you get the added benefits of:

+  * decoupling our application from our persistence layer without sacrificing its power features, and

+  * bypassing the critical problems associated with object relational mapping.

+Most likely, a large contingent of developers will see the added abstractions as extraneous boilerplate.
+For those people we ask that you give ROM a chance, embrace its patterns and principles and see just how much easier it is pull and transform your data.
+For those who have been burned by *simple* ORMs in the past, ROM represents a real, solid alternative.

-## Our Design
+## Principles & Design

 ROM leverages Ruby’s linguistic strengths with a blend of Object Oriented and Functional styles.
 Following a powerful composition pattern, every ROM object shares a common pipeline interface and returns data without side-effects.
 It’s also built with dependency-injection in mind; there are no public class-level interfaces beyond the setup interface.

+All ROM components are stand-alone; they are loosely coupled, can be used independently, and follow the single responsibility principle.
+A single object that handles coercion, state, persistence, validation, and all-important business logic rapidly becomes complex.
+Instead, ROM provides the infrastructure that allows you to easily create small, dedicated classes for handling each concern individually, and then tie them together in a developer-friendly ways.

+Above all else ROM favours:

+* **Explicitness** over "magic" whenever possible
+* **Speed**, because performance is a *feature*
+* **Flexibility** in your domain layer's design

 ## Inspirations, Ideas, and Friends